zcallanan/Asteroids/README.md

 # Asteroids

-Remake of Asteroids 7800 in Unity.
+Remake of Asteroids 7800-like game in Unity.